bahmanrostamitabar/BRTblog/content/authors/bahman/_index.md

 superuser: true
 ---

-My life objective is to help the world becoming a better place by offering my skills and passion for research and education.
-I am the founder and the current Director of the [Data Lab for Social Good Research Group](https://www.cardiff.ac.uk/research/explore/research-units/data-lab-for-social-good) at Cardiff University and also the inaugural Chair of the [Forecasting for Social Good committee](https://www.f4sg.org/) at the International Institute of Forecasters.
-My research focus lies in leveraging analytical methodologies to provide informed insights for planning & decision-making in sectors contributing to social good, including healthcare operations, global health and humanitarian logistics \& supply chains, social sustainability, and governmental policy.
+I am Professor of Data-Driven Decision Science at Cardiff Business School, Cardiff University in the United Kingdom.
+I am the founder and the Director of the [Data Lab for Social Good Research Group](https://www.cardiff.ac.uk/research/explore/research-units/data-lab-for-social-good) at Cardiff University and also the inaugural Chair of the [Forecasting for Social Good committee](https://www.f4sg.org/) at the International Institute of Forecasters.
+My research focus lies in leveraging analytical methodologies to provide informed insights from data for planning & decision-making processes in sectors contributing to social good, including healthcare operations, global health and humanitarian logistics \& supply chains, social sustainability, and policy.

 <br>